Rape of Queena Vuong: Judicial process

-In 2011, Morris was tried in Florida's 13th Judicial Circuit Court, charged for crimes committed against the two women, with chief judge Chet A.Tharpe presiding.
+In 2011, Morris was tried in Florida's 13th Judicial Circuit Court, charged for crimes committed against the two women, with chief judge Chet A. Tharpe presiding.

 The prosecution, in making their case, mainly went through the forensic evidence supporting the guilt of the defendant.

 The defense presented to the court the defendant's history growing up in a household where he ostensibly suffered "abusive punishment."
 Psychologists Berney Wilkinson and James Garbarino testified that Morris suffered abuse from his mother and White, including beatings from his "stepfather" that left verifiable scars on his body.
 White refused to comment on the allegations, until 2017, when he released a statement on Twitter in which he "vehemently" denied them.
 He claimed that all are false, he was never Morris's "stepfather," he hasn't lived with Morris or his mother since 2000, and had "very little contact" with Morris during the time period when the alleged abuse took place.

 The jury found Morris guilty on all counts and the judge sentenced him to 65 years in prison.

 On April 24, 2012, Vuong's family filed suit against Morris' mother and grandmother, alleging "negligent supervision" of the defendant.
 Morris had a juvenile arrest record, a history of violent and abusive behavior, and was under restrictions by the Florida Department of Juvenile Justice, the suit stated, yet his legal guardians failed to supervise him, and, instead, allowed him to violate curfew and restrictions.
+The case was dismissed for lack of prosecution in October 2013.

 In 2015, Morris appealed the Circuit Court's decision, arguing it violated the Eighth Amendment to the United States Constitution that protects defendants against cruel and unusual punishment.
 The appeal argued that the 65-year, without-parole imprisonment is the "functional equivalent of life without parole" and cited decisions by the United States Supreme Court and the Florida Supreme Court that declared such lengthy prison sentences without a chance of parole for juvenile offenders to be unconstitutional.

 The Court accepted the appeal and ordered that the defendant be re-sentenced.

-In March 2017, judge Chet A.Tharpe, again presiding, announced that the defendant, by then 21 years of age, was sentenced to life imprisonment, with a court to review the case and the sentence in 2037, the latter provision removing the equivalency to life without parole.
+In March 2017, judge Chet A. Tharpe, again presiding, announced that the defendant, by then 25 years of age, was sentenced to life imprisonment, with a court to review the case and the sentence in 2037, the latter provision removing the equivalency to life without parole.

+As of 2026, Morris is incarcerated at the South Bay Correctional Facility.

 Judicial developments

-Arresting the course towards leniency for juvenile criminal offenders, the US Supreme Court, in 2021, in their Jones v.
-Mississippi, about an offender sentenced to life without parole for fatally stabbing, when he was 15 years old, his grandfather, held, with a 6–3 decision, that the states have the discretionary ability to hold juvenile offenders to life sentences without parole without having to make a separate assessment of the offenders' "incorrigibility."
+Regarding the course towards leniency for juvenile criminal offenders, in the 2021 case, "Jones v.
+Mississippi", about a 15-year-old offender sentenced to life without parole for fatally stabbing his grandfather, the US Supreme Court held, with a 6–3 decision, that the states have the discretionary ability to hold juvenile offenders to life sentences without parole without having to make a separate assessment of the offenders' "incorrigibility."
 The majority opinion was written by Justice Brett Kavanaugh, to which Justice Sonia Sotomayor dissented, joined by Justices Stephen Breyer and Elena Kagan.